1hehaq/3PleB/README.md

 ![3Ple B](https://img.shields.io/badge/Bug%20Bounty-Bundle-green) ![License](https://img.shields.io/github/license/1hehaq/3PleB)

-3Ple B (Triple B) is a bash script designed to automate the installation of the most popular tools used in bug bounty hunting and penetration testing.
-This bundle ensures that you have everything you need in one place, without the hassle of installing each tool manually.
+3Ple B stands out for its portability and efficiency.
+It streamlines the setup process by installing only the essential tools for bug bounty and penetration testing, avoiding unnecessary software.
+Whether you're configuring a new OS, VMs, or cloud instances, this single script ensures a clean, consistent setup with minimal effort.
+It keeps your system lightweight and high-performing by focusing only on what's needed.

 ----